HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 #### Database user password

-**Description of empty page**: If the record is displayed empty after entering the "Security -> Password Security Management -> Database User Password" page, it needs to check whether "Database User Password Expiration Alert" in "Setting -> Periodical Setting" is enabled.
+**Description of empty page:** If the record is displayed empty after entering the "Security -> Password Security Management -> Database User Password" page, it needs to check whether "Database User Password Expiration Alert" in "Setting -> Periodical Setting" is enabled.
 If the page is still empty after the switch is on, it needs to check whether the current database user password validity has reached the advance reminder time.

-**Expiration alert mode**: When the "Database User Password Expiration Alert" is enabled, if the password validity has reached the advance reminder time, the pop-up window reminder prompts by default (if there is an expired user after logging in to HotDB Management, the pop-up window prompts); it can also notify database users of password expiration by email alert (it needs to be configured in "Event -> \[Email Alert Setting]").
+**Expiration alert mode:** When the "Database User Password Expiration Alert" is enabled, if the password validity has reached the advance reminder time, the pop-up window reminder prompts by default (if there is an expired user after logging in to HotDB Management, the pop-up window prompts); it can also notify database users of password expiration by email alert (it needs to be configured in "Event -> \[Email Alert Setting]").

 **(I) In-station alert description**